 Find a Scrapyard

 The first step towards scrapping your radiator is to find a scrapyard near you.
 One of the best online directories is the iScrap App.
 On both the app and website, users can report current prices at local scrap yards.
 By checking iScrap App, you can sometimes get current prices at your local yard without even having to call.
-Some other, smaller scrapyard directories include Scrap Monster, Scrap Metal Network, and Junk Metal.
+Some other, smaller scrapyard directories include Scrap Monster and Scrap Metal Network.

 Call your nearby scrapyards for quotes on the prices they pay for various types of scrap, like radiators.
 Just by calling around you may be able to find locations paying higher prices than others.
 You should also ask them whether they have any requirements for scrappers.
 Because of state laws meant to prevent thieves from making a profit on stolen goods, some scrap yards have to ask for your ID and aren’t allowed to pay cash for scrap.

 Next, ensure that the radiator is properly prepped for the scrap yard.
 There a couple things you can do to get the most money out of a scrap radiator:

 - Remove any fluid from the radiator.
 Most scrap yards won’t accept items full of any type of fluid.